Second International: The Millerand affair

 While the Germans debated in theory, the French faced the problem in practice.
 The Dreyfus affair deeply divided French society and created a political crisis that realigned French politics.
 Jean Jaurès, leader of the independent socialists, threw himself into the campaign to defend Dreyfus and the Republic against nationalists, militarists, and monarchists.
 This led him into an alliance with "bourgeois" republicans.
 The crisis culminated in June 1899 when the new Prime Minister, Pierre Waldeck-Rousseau, invited the independent socialist Alexandre Millerand to join his "Government of Republican Defence" as Minister of Commerce.
 Millerand's decision to accept a post alongside General Gaston Alexandre Auguste, Marquis de Galliffet, the suppressor of the 1871 Commune, caused a massive controversy within both French and international socialism.

 The "Millerand case" split the French socialists.
 The revolutionary wing, led by Jules Guesde, condemned Millerand's participation as a betrayal of the class struggle.
 The reformist wing, led by Jaurès, cautiously defended it as a necessary emergency measure to save the Republic.
 The International addressed the issue at its Paris Congress of 1900.
 After a heated debate, it passed a compromise resolution, drafted by Kautsky, which condemned socialist participation in bourgeois governments in principle but allowed for it as a temporary and exceptional emergency measure, provided it was approved by the socialist party.
-The issue led to a formal split in France in 1902 with the creation of two rival parties: Guesde's revolutionary Socialist Party of France and Jaurès's reformist French Socialist Party.
+The issue led to a formal split in France in 1902 with the creation of two rival parties: Guesde's revolutionary Socialist Party of France (PSdF) and Jaurès's reformist French Socialist Party (PSF).

+At the Paris Congress, the International also decided to establish a permanent secretariat and headquarters in Brussels, creating the International Socialist Bureau (ISB) to coordinate its activities.
+The same congress saw a fateful twist, as the Russian Social Democratic Labour Party splintered into numerous factions, one of which became the Bolsheviks in 1903.